 The Ministry Internship Program is offered to qualified male and female candidates who have discerned a call to ministry and who are pursuing a degree from an accredited seminary.
 The purpose of the program is to help students grow spiritually and clarify their sense of call while worshipping and serving in the local church.

 The internship is designed so that students receive a substantial amount of relational and spiritual support from the congregation and its members while also gaining extensive experience in ministry.
-Some Ministry Interns eventually serve the Church as senior, associate or assistant pastors or as ministry directors, and many become excellent candidates for future positions at any one of the churches in the growing Resound network.
+We anticipate that some Ministry Interns will in the future serve the Church as senior, associate or assistant pastors or as ministry directors, and many will become excellent candidates for future positions at any one of the churches in the growing Resound network.

 The Residency Program is offered to qualified male candidates who have graduated from seminary and are seeking ordination as ministers of the gospel.
 Candidates are selected for the Residency Program based on demonstrated leadership ability and the potential to play a significant role in the work of church renewal as pastors.
 After successful completion of the Residency Program, many residents become excellent candidates to serve as lead pastors of churches in need of renewal, assistant/associate pastors of larger churches within Resound’s network, or church planters, depending on gifting and opportunity.